verrazzano/docs/content/en/docs/howto/customlogging/_index.md

               name: fluentdconf

 ```
-The example volume `shared-log-files` is used to enable the Fluentd container to view logs from application containers.
-This example utilized an emptyDir volume type for ease of access, but other volume types can be used.
+The example volume `shared-log-files` lets the Fluentd container view logs from application containers.
+This example uses an `emptyDir` volume type for ease of access, but you can use other volume types.

 The `fdconfig` example volume mounts the previously deployed ConfigMap containing the Fluentd configuration.
 This allows the attached Fluentd sidecar to access the embedded Fluentd configuration file.

 ## Fluentd Custom Sidecar Container

-The final resource addition to the Deployment is creating the additional sidecar container.
+The final resource addition to the Deployment is to create the additional sidecar container.

 ```yaml
 workload: